 lying with Uranus she beget six sons and daughters.

 Coeus, Hyperion, Crius, Iapetus and Cronus (they were called the ‘Titans’),

 the daughters were: Theia, Rhea,

 Themis, Mnemosyne, Phoebe and Tethys (called Titanides).
-According to Hesiod, Earth then was the centre of the
+According to Hesiod, Earth then was the center of the

 Universe and the matter by which the other bodies were formed.

 Next Earth gave birth to the Cyclops’, who had only one eye in the middle of their foreheads.
 Then the Hundred-handed were born Cottus, Briarus and Gyes, they had a hundred arms springing from their shoulders.
 Uranus hid them all away in the depths of the earth to the great sorrow of his wife Earth.
 She then tried to rouse the Titans against their father.
 Cronus of all the Titans hated his father most and undertook to punish him.
 After he had overthrown his father, Cronus then became the King.
 However Cronus learned from Earth that he in turn would be overthrown by one of his own children, sired from his sister Rhea.
 So as each was born he ate and swallowed his own children at birth.
 First he swallowed Hestia, then Demeter and Hera and after them Pluto and Poseidon.
 His wife Rhea was in deep grief and when she was about to give birth to the youngest of her children Zeus, she left for Crete.